Controlling Hong-Ou-Mandel antibunching via parity governed local spectral shaping of biphoton states: Modulated biphoton states

 Note that in the limiting case, where $\sigma_p\rightarrow0$ and $\beta^2\xi^2\ll1$, the expression for the Schmidt number assumes the simplified form:

 where we have used the approximation for the modified Bessel function $I_0(x)\approx 1+x^2/4$ valid at small $x$.
-In this case, the Schmidt number $K$ remains close to its baseline value $K_0^{\sigma_p\rightarrow0}$ for all $\beta$, except the close vicinity of the resonance points $\beta_n=\pi(2n+1)/2\Omega$, where it doubles to $K=2K_0^{\sigma_p\rightarrow0}$.
+In this case, the Schmidt number $K$ remains close to its baseline value $K_0^{\sigma_p\rightarrow0}$ for all $\beta$, except the close vicinity of the resonance points $\beta_n=\pi(2n+1)/(2\Omega)$, where it doubles to $K=2K_0^{\sigma_p\rightarrow0}$.
 Thus, similar to the symmetry degree, $D_S$, the $\beta$-dependence of the Schmidt number, $K$, is expected to show sharp and narrow resonant peaks.
 This behavior highlights a striking correlation between antibunching and the degree of entanglement.

-Formulas~\eqref{eq:eq4.1.4} and~\eqref{eq:eq4.1.11} enable us to fully uncover the interrelation between the two-photon coincidence probability and the degree of entanglement in the modulated biphoton state.
-Since the symmetry degree of the modulated state can be controlled via the parameter $\beta$, it is natural to compare the dependencies of $D_S$ and $K$ on the time-delay parameter.
+Formulas~\eqref{eq:eq4.1.4},~\eqref{eq:eq4.1.10} and~\eqref{eq:eq4.1.11} enable us to fully uncover the interrelation between the two-photon coincidence probability and the degree of entanglement in the modulated biphoton state.
+Since the symmetry degree of the modulated state can be controlled via the parameter $\beta$, it is natural to compare the dependencies of $D_S$ and $K$ on this time-delay parameter.

 Figure~\ref{fig:fig5} presents these dependencies computed using Eqs.~\eqref{eq:eq4.1.4} and~\eqref{eq:eq4.1.10}, for $\sigma_p = \{\sigma_1, 0.1\sigma_1, 0.01\sigma_1\}$ at $\sigma_1 = \sigma_2$ and $\Delta\tau = 0$.
 A comparison between the curves shown in Fig.~\ref{fig:fig5} suggests a strong correlation between $D_S(\beta)$ and $K(\beta)$.
-It is seen that the loci of the maxima (minima) of the Schmidt number coincide with those of the minima (maxima) of the symmetry degree.
+It is seen that the loci of the maxima (minima) of the Schmidt number coincide with those of the minima (maxima) of the symmetry degree (the maxima (minima) of the two-photon coincidence probability, $P_{2c}$).
 As predicted, for small values of $\beta$, sharp narrow resonances for the symmetry degree and the Schmidt number are observed.
 Hence, the $\beta$-dependencies of both $D_S$ and $K$ appear to be highly sensitive to variations in the time-delay parameter.
+These results highlight how the modulated biphoton states can be employed for precision measurements.
+Figures~\ref{fig:fig5} and~\ref{fig:fig4} also demonstrate another non-trivial fact that, for the cosine-modulated biphotons, the parity and perfect (anti)bunching conditions (Eqs.~\eqref{eq:eq2.2.9} and~\eqref{eq:perfect_antibunch}) determine the loci of extrema of these dependencies.